How to Create a Shipping Label (2026): 5 Easy Steps

 Can I handwrite a shipping label?

 While you can still handwrite addresses for some services at the post office, it’s not recommended.
-A printed label is much more reliable, as it includes a trackable barcode that is essential for modern logistics.
+A printed label is much more reliable, as it includes a trackable barcode essential for modern logistics.
 You also miss out on the postage discounts available online.